1. Getting Started

 These methods allow you to retrieve views.
 They traverse down through the view hierarchy, starting from the current window.

 If no view matches, then they will keep re-trying it during the timeout, which defaults to three seconds.
-This means you don’t need to worry about wether or not the view you’re looking for is still being loaded or animated.
+This means you don’t need to worry about whether or not the view you’re looking for is still being loaded or animated.

 Finally, if the timeout passes and no view matches an exception will be raised.